 Outreach and communication:

 - To speak, exhibit, or appear at OSHA's or NCLR's conferences, local meetings, or other events.

-- To encourage NCLR affiliates to build relationships with OSHA’s Regional and Area Offices to address health and safety issues, including hazards in construction, healthcare, service, and “green” industries and issues associated with low-wage, limited basic education, and other vulnerable worker populations.
+- To encourage NCLR affiliates to build relationships with OSHA's Regional and Area Offices to address health and safety issues, including hazards in construction, healthcare, service, agriculture, and "green" industries and issues associated with low-wage, limited basic education, and other vulnerable worker populations, including temporary workers.

 Alliance Annual Reports

 Activities and Events

 - May 5-11, 2013: 2013 North American Occupational Safety and Health (NAOSH) Week.
 The National Council of La Raza (NCLR) Alliance and a number of other Alliance Program participants support 2013 NAOSH Week.
 Sponsored annually by the American Society of Safety Engineers and the Canadian Society of Safety Engineering, the Week focuses on the importance of preventing injuries and illnesses in the workplace.
 2013 Theme: "Worker Safety Works for Everyone."